TrellisCommerce/Trellis_AmazonCdn/README.md

 Trellis_AmazonCdn
 =============

-Onepica_ImageCdn fork (only S3 support is left) with some customizations and improvements
+AoePeople_AmazonCdn fork with some improvements and customizations for our needs.

 ## Installing